makeabledk/laravel-currencies/readme.md

 | 1  | EUR  | 100.00        |
 | 2  | DKK  | 750.00        |

-Note that this package requires [https://github.com/dwightwatson/rememberable]() to throttle database queries.
+Tip: Consider using [https://github.com/dwightwatson/rememberable]() to cache currencies and throttle database queries.

 Tip: If you don't want to hardcode exchange rates, create a console-command that fetches and updates from an external service, and ommit the field from the seeder.